 RegTech startups use emerging technology to help firms address risk and regulatory challenges.
 From speeding loan origination to sharpening surveillance against fraud, money laundering, and insider trading, financial institutions now look to RegTech to improve efficiency and lower risks.

 Gathering speed.
-We expect RegTech adoption to accelerate in 2018.
+We expect RegTech adoption to continue to accelerate.
 Look for continued interest in areas such as financial crime surveillance (identifying bad actors), consumer compliance, scenario modeling, and enterprise risk management.
 Regulators see the technology’s potential to reduce systemic risk and improve financial stability.
 And while they’re unlikely to endorse specific technologies or common standards, look for them to allow firms to test and learn, and then assess how RegTech is being used.

 Huddle up.
-We anticipate consolidation of and new partnerships among RegTech companies in 2018.
+We anticipate consolidation of and new partnerships among RegTech companies.
 Financial industry buyers generally want integrated offerings with advanced customer support, but most RegTech startups currently offer narrowly focused solutions.